This mental health training is for people who work with children and young people.

 The course is led in groups at a time that suits the school, in larger groups (assemblies and year groups) or smaller classes.

-CNWL are the main provider of child and adolescent mental health service (CAMHS) in Kensington and Chelsea and Westminster.
+CNWL are the main provider of child and adolescent mental health service (CAMHS) in Westminster.

 CNWL offers innovative parental and professional training on request; community CAMHS delivers bespoke training in schools, some of which is free.